-Casual swimming charges increase as at Larkfield Leisure Centre by only 10p for concessionary users and 20p for adults.
+Peak casual swimming charges increase by only 10p for all users.
 A family swim at any time equates to the cost of two children and one adult.
-In the case of Centre members a 'family' is defined as two adults and all the children in that family.
+In the case of Swim & Spa members a 'family' is defined as two adults and all the children in that family whereas casual users are permitted two children within the family charge.